anaschwendler/vcr_example/testing-with-vcr.md

 # Using VCR to Mock Your Requests

-In the past months I've been working with a lot of external API requests.
-Since I'm part of a logistics team we have the challenge to make sure our requests are done in time and everything is delivered in good shape.
+In the past months, I've been working with a lot of external API requests.
+Since I'm part of the Marley Spoon’s logistics team, our challenge is to make sure our requests are done in time and everything is delivered in good shape.

-Part of this task, as software developer, is making sure the code I write is well tested, and does what is supposed to do.
-But, when integrating our code connection, we don't want to hit APIs with real requests every time we run our tests.
-This not only generates unnecessary requests, but as well, make them run slower.
-In order to pretend that we are making the real request, there is a tool that helps "faking" this call, while using accurate data from a true request, and recording it as a "cassete tape".
-The name of the tool I refer to is [VCR](https://github.com/vcr/vcr).
+Part of this task, as a software developer, is making sure the code I write is well tested, and does what it is supposed to do.
+Our software has many integrations with our logistics partners.
+When integrating with their systems, we don't want to hit external APIs with real requests every time we run our tests.
+This not only generates unnecessary requests that can cause problems with API rate limits and other unwanted side-effects.
+It also makes them run slower.
+To avoid that, we pretend to make real requests and there is a tool that helps "faking" these calls: by recording real data from a real network request, we are able to stub a third party’s web service response.
+The saved data is called a "cassette tape" and the name of the tool I refer to is [VCR](https://github.com/vcr/vcr).

-And in this post I'll explain how I've been learning how to use it as well as why I think it is useful.
+In this post I'll explain how I've been learning to use it and why I think it is useful.

 ![](https://media.giphy.com/media/xT1R9RfuBqWvfo8oDe/giphy.gif)

 ## What is a mock test?

-Since this is not about the mocking technique, I'll just briefly introduce it and link a useful article on the topic.
+Since this is not about the mocking technique, I'll just briefly introduce it and link to a useful article on the topic.
 In [this post](https://circleci.com/blog/how-to-test-software-part-i-mocking-stubbing-and-contract-testing/) we can see mock testing defined as:

 > Mocking means creating a fake version of an external or internal service that can stand in for the real one, helping your tests run more quickly and more reliably.
 When your implementation interacts with an object’s properties, rather than its function or behavior, a mock can be used.

-And that is exactly the reason why we use VCR.
+… and that is exactly the reason why we use VCR.

 ## What is VCR?